 - PRACH Mask index: This field indicates the RACH occasion(s) associated with the SS/PBCH indicated by 'SS/PBCH index' for the PRACH transmission of the contention-free Random Access Resources.
 It indicates a subset of RACH occasion(s) from the rach-ConfigDedicated for the UL carrier (indicated by S/U field), (if provided, otherwise it indicates a subset of RACH occasion(s) from the rach-ConfigCommon for the UL carrier (indicated by S/U field) in the UL BWP configuration of firstActiveUplinkBWP-Id as specified in TS 38.331 [5].
 When the repetition number field is not set to 0, the UE ignores this field.
 The length of the field is 4 bits;

 - Repetition number: This field indicates the Msg1 repetition number to be applied to the contention-free Random Access.
 If this field is set to 0, Msg1 repetition number does not apply.
 If this field is set to 1, the Msg1 repetition number is 2.
 If this field is set to 2, the Msg1 repetition number is 4.
 If this field is set to 3, the Msg1 repetition number is 8.
-The length of the field is 2 bits.NOTE 1: A non-zero Msg1 repetition number value may only be included in the LTM Cell Switch Command MAC CE when the LTM target cell configuration has contention-based Random Access Resources with a FeatureCombinationPreambles with the same Msg1 repetition number value and featureCombination indicating only msg1-Repetitions.
+The length of the field is 2 bits.NOTE 1: A non-zero Msg1 repetition number value may only be included in the LTM Cell Switch Command MAC CE when the LTM target cell configuration has contention-based Random Access Resources with a FeatureCombinationPreambles with the same Msg1 repetition number value and featureCombination indicating only msg1-Repetitions;

+- S: This field indicates the presence of the SR configuration resource index field.
+If the value of this field is set to 1 the field SR Configuration Resource ID is present, otherwise (if the field is set to 0) the field is absent;

+- SR Configuration Resource ID: This field indicates the SR configuration resources to be used according to the indicated SR configuration index.
+The SR configuration index is identified by schedulingRequestResourceId within ltm-SchedulingRequestResources as specified in TS 38.331 [5].
+The length of the field is 3 bits.

 Figure 6.1.3.75-1: LTM Cell Switch Command MAC CE

+Figure 6.1.3.75-2: Extended LTM Cell Switch Command MAC CE

-NOTE 2: If UE receives the LTM Cell Switch Command MAC CE with a Target Configuration ID value not matching any configured ltm-CandidateId minus 1, as specified in TS 38.331 [5], the procedue of handling LTM Cell Switch Command MAC CE in clause 5.18.35 does not apply.
+NOTE 2: If UE receives the LTM Cell Switch Command MAC CE with a Target Configuration ID value not matching any configured ltm-CandidateId minus 1, as specified in TS 38.331 [5], the procedure of handling LTM Cell Switch Command MAC CE in clause 5.18.35 does not apply.

 6.1.3.75a Enhanced LTM Cell Switch Command MAC CE